scarv/libscarv/README.md

 [XCrypto](https://github.com/scarv/xcrypto)
 specifically; the implementations are written in a mixture of C and/or assembly language.
-Note that `libscarv` definitely isn't a library you'd expect (or want) to see in production code: it's really only intended for internal use, e.g., as
+**Note that `libscarv` definitely isn't a library you'd expect (or want) to see in production code**: it's really only intended for internal use, e.g., as
 a) a guide for (e.g., ISE) design and implementation work, plus